 - Does your district have a formal partial credit policy/practice?
 If no, who needs to be involved/ consulted in its creation?
 If yes, what is your calculation formula?
 Are your semesters equal or of different length?
 If the latter, does the calculation formula take this into account?
 See Foster Youth Education Toolkit for sample calculation formulas for districts of the same and unequal length. - 2.
 How are youth identified and designated as needing partial credits when they leave mid-semester? (e.g., does the youth have to be formally withdrawn/ disenrolled from their school, does your system do an automatic withdrawal/disenrollment after a certain number of absences?)
 Does technology help you do this?
 If yes, what information system does this for you?
 Could it better help you do this (e.g., automatic calculation of credits)?
 If so, how? - 3.
 How are youth identified and designated as needing partial credits when they enter midsemester? (e.g., how do your staff know at the end of the semester to not award them 5 full credits?)
 Does technology help you do this?
 If yes, what information system does this for you?
 Could it better help you do this (e.g., automatic calculation of credits)?
 If so, how? - 4.
 On your withdrawal/check out form, does it require that teachers issue a grade as of the last day of actual in-seat attendance? - 5.
 How does your district deal with No Marks or Incompletes? - 6.
 Is there a place on the withdrawal/check out form for credits to be calculated? - 7.
+Does your district policy award credits based on enrollment or seat-time?
+Is this being implemented consistently across schools?

-Are partial credits automatically issued in your student information system based on days of attendance or does someone have to issue them by hand/override the system?
+- 8. Are partial credits automatically issued in your student information system based on days of attendance or does someone have to issue them by hand/override the system?
 Can your student information system automatically calculate partial credits owed based on attendance?
-Based on enrollment?

-- Is your calculation formula utilized and policy/ practice followed at each high school and by each - practice followed at each high school and by each implementer (e.g., counselor/registrar) across your entire district?
+Based on enrollment? - 9.
+Is your calculation formula utilized and policy/ practice followed at each high school and by each implementer (e.g., counselor/registrar) across your entire district?
 If not, which schools don't use the policy?
 What do they use as an alternative?
-What additional training and supports do your implementers need?

-9. When youth come into your district and their prior district has failed to issue them partial credits for the work completed there, do you expect your district staff to address this failure?
+What additional training and supports do your implementers need? - 10.
+When youth come into your district and their prior district has failed to issue them partial credits for the work completed there, do you expect your district staff to address this failure?
 If so, how?
 See Receiving School Partial Credit Request Letter.